Just intonation: Terminology

+Just intonations are categorized by the notion of limits.
+The limit refers to the highest prime factor included in the intervals of a scale.
+All the intervals of any 3-limit just intonation will be ratios of powers of 2 and 3.
+So 6/5 is included in 5-limit, because it has 5 in the denominator.
+If a scale uses an interval of 21:20, it is a 7-limit just intonation, since 21 is a multiple of 7.
+The interval 9/8 is a 3-limit interval because the numerator and denominator are powers of 3 and 2, respectively.
+It is possible to have a scale that uses 5-limit intervals but not 2-limit intervals, i.e. no octaves, such as Wendy Carlos's alpha and beta scales.
+It is also possible to make diatonic scales that do not use fourths or fifths (3-limit), but use 5- and 7-limit intervals only.
+Thus, the notion of limit is a helpful distinction, but certainly does not tell us everything there is to know about a particular scale.

 Pythagorean tuning, or 3-limit tuning, allows ratios including the numbers 2 and 3 and their powers, such as 3:2, a perfect fifth, and 9:4, a major ninth.
-Although the interval from C to G is called a perfect fifth for purposes of music analysis regardless of its tuning method, for purposes of discussing tuning systems musicologists may distinguish between a perfect fifth created using the 3:2 ratio and a tempered fifth using some other system, such as meantone or equal temperament.
+Although the interval from C to G is called a perfect fifth for purposes of musical analysis regardless of its tuning method, for purposes of discussing tuning systems musicologists may distinguish between a perfect fifth created using the 3:2 ratio and a tempered fifth using some other system, such as meantone or equal temperament.

 5-limit tuning encompasses ratios additionally using the number 5 and its powers, such as 5:4, a major third, and 15:8, a major seventh.
 The specialized term perfect third is occasionally used to distinguish the 5:4 ratio from major thirds created using other tuning methods.
-7-limit and higher systems use higher partials in the overtone series.
+7 limit and higher systems use higher prime number partials in the overtone series (e.g. 11, 13, 17, etc.)